-We are delighted to present our CPA Newfoundland and Labrador annual report for the year ended March 31st, 2023.
+We are delighted to present our CPA Newfoundland and Labrador annual report for the year ended March 31st, 2024.

-As the Board Chair and CEO of CPA Newfoundland and Labrador we are excited to share our achievements and advancements in fulfilling our mission of enhancing the value of the Canadian CPA designation by protecting the public, and supporting our members, candidates and students.
+As the Board Chair and CEO of CPA Newfoundland and Labrador we are excited to share our achievements and advancements in fulfilling our mission of enhancing the value of the Canadian CPA designation by protecting the public, and supporting our members, candidates, and students.

-CPA Newfoundland and Labrador remains focused on our legislative mandate of protecting the public; ensuring we fulfill our responsibilities as a selfregulated profession.
+CPA Newfoundland and Labrador remains focused on our legislative mandate of protecting the public; ensuring we fulfill our responsibilities as a self-regulated profession.
 The Association's operations center around the delivery of the processes that serve this objective, through our conduct and discipline processes, practice inspection program, licensing and registrations requirements and monitoring member compliance with professional development and professional liability insurance requirements.

-Where appropriate, the profession aims for national consistency of such regulatory processes.
+Where appropriate, the profession aims for national consistency of the regulatory processes.
 To enable this consistency the staff at CPA Newfoundland and Labrador are involved in national committees and initiatives in many of these areas.
+While the existing form of the national "collaboration accord" is changing, we are actively participating with the provincial CPA regulators and CPA Canada to establish the best path forward for the profession in response to those changes.

 The Association of Chartered Professional Accountants of Newfoundland and Labrador remains strong as we continue to welcome new members to our Association.
-This year we had 43 new graduates from the education program and we were delighted to celebrate their success at the annual convocation in June.
-We currently have over 300 candidates and students enrolled in the professional education program and preparatory courses and we look forward to welcoming them to the profession in the coming years.
+This year we had 41 new graduates from the education program and we were delighted to celebrate their success at the annual convocation in June.
+We currently have over 300 candidates and students enrolled in the professional education program and preparatory courses, and we look forward to welcoming them to the profession in the coming years.